Astrogeek77/1915312-GautamJain/README.md

 ```
 ![](/images/15.jpg)
 ---
-## 16. To check whether a number is prime or not
+## 16. To check whether a number is prime or not:
 ```C
 #include<stdio.h>
 int main(){